William fitz Roger: Glenmalure and afterwards

+Later career

 On his return to Ireland, fitz Roger resumed the Priorship.
-He also began to play a leading role in Government: he was a member of the Privy Council of Ireland and an Auditor of the Exchequer, and became a justice itinerant in 1278.
+He also began to play a leading role in Government, the first Prior of Kilmainham to do so: he was a member of the Privy Council of Ireland and an Auditor of the Exchequer of Ireland, and became a justice itinerant in 1278.
 The King, having successfully asserted his authority over the Prior, confirmed the Priory in all its rights and privileges in 1280.
-The Prior acted as Deputy Justiciar from 1284 to 1285, and despite his disastrous failure at Glenmalure he led further military expeditions in County Offaly and County Roscommon.
-As Lord Deputy he was subject to criticism: in particular, he was accused by the city fathers of Cork, in a petition to the King, of excessive leniency in pardoning the outlaw Donal MacCarthy of the MacCarthy dynasty, against their advice and wishes.
+The Prior acted as Deputy Justiciar from 1284 to 1285, and despite his disastrous failure at Glenmalure, he led further military expeditions in County Offaly and County Roscommon.
+As Lord Deputy he was subject to serious criticism: in particular, he was accused by the city fathers of Cork, in a petition to the King, of excessive leniency in pardoning the outlaw Donal MacCarthy of the MacCarthy dynasty, against their advice.

-In 1291-2 he was Chief Justice in eyre for Dublin, although the eyre system was becoming obsolete in Ireland, and he presided at the trial of William Prene, Master of the King's Works in Ireland, who was convicted of extortion and corruption.
+In 1291–92 he was Chief Justice in eyre (circuit) for Dublin, although the eyre system was rapidly becoming obsolete in Ireland, and he presided at the trial of William Prene, Master of the King's Works in Ireland, who was convicted of extortion and corruption.
 In 1294 William de Vesci was removed from office as Justiciar for maladministration, and fitz Roger replaced him in an acting capacity.
 He was also appointed Custos rotulorum (Keeper of the Rolls).
 In 1295 he is on record as bringing a number of lawsuits to recover property at Corballis and Athcarne, allegedly belonging to the Order.
 Little is heard of him after 1295, though his successor as Prior, William Ros or de Rosse, was not appointed until 1301.